 - Oats – Texture

 Our rickhouse is set upon a 25,000 square foot, non-controlled temperature cement floor.
 It stays colder for longer in cold weather and heats up faster in warm weather.
-Our vertically aligned barrels provide a gentle, undisturbed and more consistent maturation process, with only an eight-degree temperature variance of from the top rack to the bottom.
+Our vertically aligned barrels provide a gentle, undisturbed, and more consistent maturation process, with only an eight-degree temperature variance from the top rack to the bottom.
 Traditional, metal-clad, multi-story warehouses in Kentucky will vary in temperature by as much as 35 degrees.

 In accordance with the requirements for making bourbon whiskey, we use charred, new American oak barrels.
 Once the distillate has been proofed, it is loaded into barrels, bungs are used to seal the barrels, and the barrels are put up in racks in the warehouse.
 Each barrel holds 53 gallons of distillate and is stenciled, noting the identifying batch information and recipe.